newtork/newtork.github.io/_posts/2016-11-30-Self-hosted-comments-with-git.md

 </VirtualHost>
 ```

 By default, accessing the comments is happening with SSL.
 This is obviously for user privacy reasons.
+If you are interested, please take a look into the Isso [Homepage][isso] and [GitHub][issogit].

 [disqus]: https://disqus.com/
 [muut]: https://muut.com